orhansoyuhos/rMEG-FEF-vs-IFJ/README.md

-# Functional Connectivity Fingerprints of the Frontal Eye Field and Inferior Frontal Junction
+# Functional connectivity fingerprints of the Frontal Eye Field and Inferior Frontal Junction

 ## Citation